Punschkrapferl/rag-agent-service/README.md

 - Base image would be changed to python:slim
 - Layers would be aggressively minimized
 ---
+Production optimization strategy:
 ---
+- Use ```python:slim``` base image
+- Mount the embedding model from a volume instead of bundling it
+- Multi-stage builds
+- Remove build tools after installation
+---
 # Demo Scripts
+located in the demo/ directory:
 ## Run full workflow
 ```
 python demo/demo_all.py